Chime vs. Simple: Here’s How These Online Banks Stack Up

 Chime’s Savings account is a federally regulated savings account, subject to any withdrawal limits the Federal Reserve sets (currently none, but that could change).
-It earns 1.00% APY.
+It earns 2.00% APY.3

-You can fund Chime Savings only by transferring money from your Spending account, not through direct deposit or an external account.
+You can fund Chime Savings only by transferring money from your Checking account, not through direct deposit or an external account.
 Do so manually anytime, or set savings rules to automate it, including:

-- Rounding Chime debit card transactions to the nearest dollar.
+- Rounding Chime debit card transactions to the nearest dollar.4

 Simple’s Protected Goals account is technically regulated as a checking account (separate from your Safe-to-Spend account) that accrues 1.2% APY.